Warhammer 40,000: Mechanicus Game Cover

 • “The game is just outright unoptimized, and again unpolished, seeming like nothing has really changed from when they first revealed gameplay of it to days after release, stuff that should have been fixed for launch.”

-The monetization aspect of this game is highly praised, with reviewers emphasizing that it is not a cash grab like many other Warhammer titles.
-Players appreciate the absence of microtransactions and the developers' commitment to quality, indicating that the game is a genuine labor of love rather than a quick profit scheme.
-Overall, it stands out as a well-crafted experience that respects the Warhammer 40k franchise.
+The monetization aspect of this game has been positively received, with many reviewers emphasizing that it is not a cash grab like many other Warhammer titles.
+Players appreciate the absence of microtransactions and the developers' commitment to quality, indicating that the game was crafted with care and passion rather than solely for profit.
+Overall, it stands out as a well-made product in a market often criticized for exploitative monetization practices.

 • “The devs are extremely passionate about delivering a compelling atmosphere and aesthetic, and they're one of the few modern devs that have been given free reign to develop a 40k project on their own terms without a publisher pushing for DLC, loot crates, or microtransactions.”